onepieceze/modis_package/README.md

 # modis_package
-Some python scripts to process modis data. (change by [pyModis]("https://github.com/lucadelu/pyModis/blob/master/pymodis/convertmodis_gdal.py"))
+Some python scripts to process modis data.
 This package mainly use to convert modis land use to WRF geogrid format.

 ## License